mchaudhary22/I2GDS2024/micro_g2/README.md

 > [!NOTE]
 > The files required for Step 2 can be can be directly copied from our directory using the following command:
 > ```
-> cp -r /projects/intro2gds/I2GDS2024/micro_g2/results/spades_out_yingxian/contigs /path/to/destination     #change '/path/to/destination' to your location
+> cp -r /projects/intro2gds/I2GDS2024/micro_g2/data/3_checkm2_input /path/to/destination     #change '/path/to/destination' to your location
 > ```

 > [!NOTE]
-> Example `.tsv` output file were also provided in the `code/` directory for reference.
+> Example `quality_report.tsv` output file were also provided in the `code/` directory for reference.